tamaskenez-privatish/find-or-add-cmake-libs-poc/README.md

 This repo contains an `app` main project which depends on the `libfoo` library.

 The repo provides two scripts to build and run the `app` (with CTest).
+One of the scripts builds the application and dependencies as a single project, the other one builds them in separate projects.

 ## Usage